Will AI Replace Vessel Traffic Operators? 72% of Your Tracking Is Automated, but the Radio Stays Human

 Vessel traffic operators are often compared to air traffic controllers, and the parallel is instructive.
 Air traffic control has been heavily augmented by AI and automation for decades, yet human controllers remain essential.
 The reason is simple: when the algorithm encounters a scenario outside its training data — and in dynamic environments, that happens regularly — a human needs to take over instantly.

 By 2028, overall exposure is projected to reach 67% and risk 52%.
-[Estimate] The trajectory is steep, reflecting rapid improvements in AI vessel tracking.
+[Estimate] The trajectory is steep, reflecting rapid improvements in AI vessel tracking and the increasing sophistication of decision-support tools.
 But maritime regulators worldwide have shown no inclination to remove human operators from the loop.
-The International Maritime Organization's guidelines consistently require human oversight for vessel traffic services.
+The International Maritime Organization's Resolution A.857(20) on Vessel Traffic Services and the e-Navigation Strategy Implementation Plan consistently require human oversight for VTS operations.
 [Fact]

 Career Outlook